modulerequirepackage.cpathpackage.loadedpackage.loadlibpackage.pathpackage.preloadpackage.seeall

 with the given name, this table is the module.
 Otherwise creates a

-and sets it as the value of the global name
+new table t and sets it as the value of the global name and the

 environment of the current function and the new value of